 (One) Put the plywood under your side of the mattress.
 This will add stiffness to the box spring and reduce the amount of sag.

-This next one your going to think i’m crazy.
+This next one you’re going to think I’m crazy.

 (Two) If you already have the topper you can put the plywood under the topper.
 So now the layers are mattress – plywood – topper – you.